 This Indian Standard (Third Revision) was adopted by the Bureau of Indian Standards, after the draft finalized by the Handloom and Khadi Sectional Committee had been approved by the Textiles Division Council.

 This standard was originally published in 1957 and subsequently revised in 1972, and 1980.
-Th standard has again been revised to incorporate the following changes:
+This revision has been brought out to standard has again been revised to incorporate the following changes:

 Tolerances for breaking load has been incorporated;